mitotic/graphterm/README.rst

 command line operations and
 letting you view image/HTML output without a separate window.

-The GraphTerm server can be configured to support multiple users, to create a browser-based *virtual computer lab* for teaching and collaboration.
-The "lab instructor" can access all the terminal sessions via a "dashboard" and
+The GraphTerm server can be configured to support multiple users, using Google Authentication, to create a browser-based *virtual computer lab* for teaching and collaboration.
+The lab instructor can access all the terminal sessions via a dashboard and
 `monitor the progress <http://code.mindmeldr.com/graphterm/screenshots.html#dashboard-for-a-virtual-computer-lab-viewing-user-terminals>`_ of each user in carrying out assigned activities, such as entering code in a "notebook" (see :ref:`gadmin_terminals_shot`).
 Lab users can collaboratively view and enter shell